 The fund is deemed to have suffered 20% on its own income and capital gains.
-The liability on the excess for an investor will depend on their level of total taxable income (in the 2024/25 tax year the additional tax rate will only apply if total taxable income, including the top-sliced bond chargeable gain, exceeds £125,140).
+The liability on the excess for an investor will depend on their level of total taxable income (currently, the additional tax rate will only apply if total taxable income, including the top-sliced bond chargeable gain, exceeds £125,140).